vanviegen/glasgow/README.md

   - Event delegation, meaning performance won't suffer much if you *do* need to bind or create new function instances on each refresh.
   - Two-way bindings, when you want it.

 - *Tiny*.
-Less than 3kb minified and gzipped.
+About 4kb minified and gzipped.
 Built from a single source file that is small enough to read.
 No dependencies.

 - *Fast* enough.
 Rendering seems [about as fast as React](https://www.vanviegen.net/glasgow/benchmark.html).
 Startup is a lot speedier.